 Beyond Simple Negation

 The "in-" prefix can also convey a sense of "into" or "within," adding another layer of complexity.
-Words like "include," "inject," and "incorporate" utilize "in-" in this alternative sense.
+Words like "include," "inject," and "incorporate" apply "in-" in this alternative sense.
 Distinguishing between the negative and locative senses of "in-" requires careful consideration of the context.

 Comparing and Contrasting "A-" and "In-/Im-/Ir-/Il-"